AshleyRoll/PIC32MZPeripherals/README.md

 Of course these are trivial examples, but when it comes to serial peripherals with 6 instances on a chip or a DMA controller with 8 channels, we can move around the allocated hardware just by changing a single typedef.

+Additionaly, there is no actual instances of classes, just types with static methods so there is essentially a zero overhead with this code.
+The compiler simply emits the appropriate register operations even on the optimisation crippled free version of the xc32 compiler (with `-O1` flag)